TaherPro/SBA-BOM/README.md

 Task Management
 - Add new tasks with subject, description, due date, and type.
-- Tasks are listed dynamically in the submission list.
+- Tasks will be listed in the submission list.
-- A running total of submissions is displayed.
+- The total of submissions will display.
 - Reminders message if the tasks hit the limit 5 or more submissions are added.

 Technologies Used